‘The Young And The Restless’ Spoilers Weekly Video Preview: Phyllis Threatens Victor

 At Society, Billy (Jason Thompson) tells Ashley (Eileen Davidson) exactly how he feels about her behavior over the past year.
 While Jack (Peter Bergman) is happy to welcome his sister back into the fold and forgive her misdeeds, Billy is not as interested in teaming up with Ashley again.
 Billy tells his sister that he feels it is only a matter of time before she turns her back on the family and stabs them in the back again, and Ashley looks shocked.
 However, given the severity of what she did to Jabot and Jack, Billy’s anger is not misplaced.

 Finally, Phyllis (Michelle Stafford) threatens Victor.
 She lets The Mustache know that he will lose every single thing, and Victor appears unruffled.
-In fact, Victor invites Phyllis to bring it on because there is not much that scares the Great Victor Newman.
+In fact, Victor invites Phyllis to bring it on, because there is not much that scares the Great Victor Newman.
 He is experiencing some health concerns and the side effects of treatment, but even that hasn’t slowed him down.
 Victor will fight not only Adam, but also Phyllis in the coming days, and he is quite used to coming out on top.
 However, there is always the slim possibility that somebody will get the best of him, and this could be that time.